SEC pushes to ease bank secrecy shield

 The Securities and Exchange Commission (SEC) is backing amendments to the bank secrecy law to give regulators and government agencies stronger tools to curb corruption and financial crimes, especially as investigations into the flood control scandal continue.

 “Corruption is a major concern for local and foreign investors alike.
-It not only creates crippling uncertainties; it translates to real, unnecessary, additional costs of doing business in the country,” he added.
+It not only creates crippling uncertainties; it translates to real, unnecessary, additional costs of doing business in the country,” he stressed..

 Several bills pending in the House of Representatives seek to lift the bank secrecy law to promote transparency and tackle corruption.